For successful completion of the Medicine Inpatient Clerkship, students must:

-During the 8-week Medicine Inpatient Clerkship, one of the student's attendings or fellows must spend at least 45 minutes to an hour directly observing the student perform a complete history and physical examination.
-The student will then present the patient to the attending or fellow.
+During the 6-week Medicine Inpatient Clerkship, one of the student's attendings, fellows or residents must spend at least 45 minutes to an hour directly observing the student perform a complete history and physical examination.
+The student will then present the patient to the attending, fellow or resident (not intern).
 It is recommended that students try to complete this requirement during the first rotation of the clerkship to allow enough time for correcting any deficiencies.
 This exercise can be repeated as often as desired and the student may choose which evaluation to submit to the Clerkship office.
-Students should meet with their attending or fellow early in the rotation to plan a good time for the evaluation.
-Please give the attending or fellow at least one week advance notice.
+Students should meet with their attending, fellow and/or resident early in the rotation to plan a good time for the evaluation.
 Students need to return the evaluation form to Carol Carden's office before the last day of the clerkship.

 Case Write-ups: Complete History and Physical Examinations

 Students are required to complete and submit to the clerkship office six (6) detailed history and physical examinations (including a problem list, differential diagnoses and a patient-oriented assessment that includes a diagnostic and therapeutic plan for each of the patient's active problems).
 These H&Ps should represent a medical history and physical examination actually performed by the medical student.
 While students are only required to turn in six H&Ps, all students will write many more than the required number.
 All H&Ps should be given to the ward attending for evaluation and constructive comments.
 The ward attending must sign each H&P. (If the H&P is sent electronically to the attending, then an email response from the attending is fine.)
-Students should then turn in six H&Ps to the clerkship office.
+Students should then turn in six signed H&Ps to the clerkship office.
 The H&Ps are due in Carol Carden's office by the last day of the clerkship.
 Students not completing this assignment will have their grade reduced one grade level.